imyourmanzi/mattmanzi.com/src/routes/projects/data/mattmanzi-com_deepdive.md

 ### Really Nerdy Stuff

-Owing to the fact that I started off learning just HTML and CSS (and for a while stubbornly refused to learn JavaScript), I picked up a trick that I thought was pretty cool back in high school: [CSS `@media` queries](https://css-tricks.com/a-complete-guide-to-css-media-queries/).
-Two in particular have stood the test of time throughout the many iterations of the codebase.
+Owing to the fact that I started off learning just HTML and CSS (and for a while stubbornly refused to learn JavaScript), I picked up a few tricks that I thought were pretty cool back in high school: [CSS `@media` queries](https://css-tricks.com/a-complete-guide-to-css-media-queries/).
+Two, as seen below, have stood the test of time throughout the many iterations of the codebase.

 <div class="multiColumn">
 <div>

 #### Color Scheme

 It is my personal opinion—and I’m sure many of you will agree—that every modern application should not only have light and dark themes, _but also_ adhere to the user’s preference.
-In recent years, this can be done almost effortlessly with browsers pulling color scheme preference from the operating system and then passing it along to this media query.
+In recent years, this can be done almost effortlessly with browsers pulling the user’s color scheme preference from the operating system and then passing it along to this media query.

 ```css
 /* Default colors for dark mode */